googleapis/google-cloud-dotnet/apis/Google.Cloud.Logging.Log4Net/docs/configuration.md

 <projectId value="<your project ID>"/>
 ```

 Optional when running on Google App Engine (GAE) or Google Compute Engine (GCE), must be present on other platforms.
-The project ID given must be the ID of a project that already exists on [Google Cloud Platform](https://cloud.google.com/).
+The project ID given must be the ID of a project that already exists on [Google Cloud](https://cloud.google.com/).

 On GCE and GAE the project ID will be auto-detected from the platform.